-How can you reduce employee turnover and avoid the extra costs?
+How can you reduce employee turnover and avoid extra costs?

-A pre-employment screening, or background check, will help you hire the right employee the first time.
+Conducting a pre-employment screening, or background check will help you hire the right employee the first time.
 It can show if your candidate is reliable, has an accurate work/education history, or meets the legal requirements for the position.
-This will seriously reduce the risk of turnover and save you all sorts of HR headaches.
+This will reduce the risk of turnover, protect your organization, and save you all sorts of HR headaches.

-There are lots of reports you could include in your pre-employment screening.
+There are lots of reports you could include in your background screening.
 Let’s review 4 of these reports when they’re necessary, and the risks of skipping pre-employment screening.

 The employment screening process isn’t just another compliance box to check off.
 It’s a step that provides real hiring benefits and protects you from unnecessary expenses.
 Here are a few risks that you can mitigate by running a background check.

-The last thing you want is to get slapped with a lawsuit, especially one that could have been easily avoided.
+The last thing you want is to get slapped with a lawsuit, especially one that you can easily avoid.
 Negligent hiring is a legal term that’s used when an injured party files a lawsuit against an employer claiming they should have known about the guilty employee’s background.